trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 The path to the keytab file that contains a key for the principal specified by ``hive.metastore.client.principal``.
-This file must be readable by the operating system user running Presto.
+This file must be readable by the operating system user running Trino.

 This property is optional; no default value.